ChessMan08/Project_YC_Behavioral_Market_Analysis/README.md

 1.  **Ingestion:** Python scripts located in `scripts/extraction/` are run to collect 10 years of stock market data and 30 days of news headlines, saving them as CSV files to the `data/raw/` directory.
 2.  **Transformation:** dbt connects to the local DuckDB instance, reads the raw CSVs from `data/raw/`, and runs a series of SQL models to clean, join, and calculate advanced metrics.
 3.  **Export & Visualization:** A Python script in `scripts/analysis/` exports the final, transformed table from DuckDB to a clean CSV in the `data/processed/` directory.
 This file is then uploaded to Google Sheets to power the Looker Studio dashboard.

 ---

-## ⚠️ Data Limitations

-* **News API Data:** Due to the limitations of the free tier of the NewsAPI, the sentiment and article count data is restricted to the most recent 30 days (July 31, 2025 – August 29, 2025).
-As a result, direct sentiment analysis is focused on this period.

----